galenseilis/DESimpy/README.md

-# DESimPy
+# DESimpy
-Event-driven [discrete event simulation](https://en.wikipedia.org/wiki/Discrete-event_simulation) in Python (DESimPy).
+A synchronous [discrete event simulation](https://en.wikipedia.org/wiki/Discrete-event_simulation) (DES) framework in Python (DESimpy).

 ## Overview

-DESimPy is an event-driven simulation framework.
-It provides only the core components of DES.
+DESimPy provides the core components of DES.

 Processes in DESimPy are defined by methods owned by Python objects inherited from the `Event` abstract base class.
 These processes can be used to model system-level or component level changes in a modelled system.
 Such systems might include customers or patients flowing through services, vehicles in traffic, or agents competing in games.